franciscop/recordar/README.md

 const recordar = require('recordar');
 const time = require('to-date');  // Helper for this demo; not needed otherwise

-// This should be from your database const answers = [
+// This should come from your database or storage system const answers = [
   { type:  'bad', time: time(1).hour.ago },
   { type: 'good', time: time(50).minutes.ago },